Liooo/github/README.md

 I'm not affiliated with GitHub in any way, except that I use it all day long, and almost all my code is hosted there.

-Issues and feature requests posted to GitHub are not stored in any publicly available location, so I find that I quickly lose track of the things that I've sent them.
+Issues and feature requests posted to GitHub are not stored iwwwn any publicly available location, so I find that I quickly lose track of the things that I've sent them.